mmuratarat/mmuratarat.github.io/_pages/faq.md

   $$
   Precision = \frac{TP}{TP + FP}
   $$

+  The denominator is actually the Total Predicted Positive.
+Precision talks about how precise/accurate your model is out of those predicted positive, how many of them are actual positive.
+Precision is a good measure to determine, when the costs of False Positive is high.
+For instance, email spam detection.
+In email spam detection, a false positive means that an email that is non-spam (actual negative) has been identified as spam (predicted spam).
+The email user might lose important emails if the precision is not high for the spam detection model.

 * **F1 Score**: This is harmonic mean of TPR (Sensitivity / Recall) and Precision.
 F1 score reaches its best value at 1 (perfect precision and recall) and worst at 0.
 Therefore, the F1 score can not be greater than precision.
+It gives a better measure of the incorrectly classified cases than the Accuracy Metric.
+Accuracy is used when the True Positives and True negatives are more important while F1-score is used when the False Negatives and False Positives are crucial.
+It is a better metric when there exists uneven class distributions.

   $$
   \text{F1 Score} = \left(\frac{2}{Recall^{-1} + Precision^{-1}} \right)= \frac{ 2 \times Recall \times Precision}{Recall + Precision}
   $$

   It is difficult to compare two models with low precision and high recall or vice versa.
 So, in order to make them comparable, we use F1 Score.
 F1 Score helps to measure Recall and Precision at the same time.
+It is needed when you want to seek a balance between Precision and Recall

+  Note that Precision, Recall and F1 scores are mostly used when the costs of having a mis-classified actual positive (or false negative) is very high.
+For example, positive is actually someone who is sick and carrying a virus that can spread very quickly?
+Or the positive case represents a fraud case?
+Or the positive represents a terrorist that the model says its a non-terrorist?

 * **ROC curves and AUC**: ROC curves are two-dimensional graphs in which true positive rate (TPR) is plotted on the Y axis and false positive rate (FPR) is plotted on the X axis.
 An ROC graph depicts relative tradeoffs between benefits (true positives, sensitivity) and costs (false positives, 1-specificity) (any increase in sensitivity will be accompanied by a decrease in specificity).
 AUC is computed as area under this curve.
 It is a performance measurement (evaluation metric) for classification problems that consider all possible classification threshold settings.
 The probabilistic interpretation of ROC-AUC score is that if you randomly choose a positive case and a negative case, the probability that the positive case outranks the negative case according to the classifier is given by the AUC.
 Here, rank is determined according to order by predicted values.

+**Which one to choose?**

+Here is a set of questions you need to ask yourself, to decide the model selection metrics.

+First Question: Does both True Positive and True Negatives matters to the business or just True Positives?
+If both is important, Accuracy is what you go for.

+Second Question: After establishing that True Positive is what you are concerned with more, ask yourself, which one has a higher costs to business, False Positives or False Negatives?

+If having large number of False Negatives has a higher cost to business, choose Recall.

+If having large number of False Positives has a higher cost to business, choose Precision.

+If you cannot decide, using the best of both worlds is way to go, then choose F1.

 #### What is a linear regression model?